cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 ## STDisjoint (Geometry)

-`STDisjoint()`returns 1 if a geometry instance is spatially disjoint from another geometry instance, returns 0 if it is not.
+`STDisjoint()`returns 1 if a geometry instance is spatially disjoint from another geometry instance.
+Otherwise, returns 0.

 #### Syntax